Jabri Abdur-Rahim

-Jabri Shareef Abdur-Rahim (born March 22, 2002) is an American college basketball player.
-He has played for the Providence Friars, the Virginia Cavaliers, and the Georgia Bulldogs.
+Jabri Shareef Abdur-Rahim (born March 22, 2002) is an American basketball player for the Oklahoma City Blue of the NBA G League.
+He played college basketball for the Virginia Cavaliers, Georgia Bulldogs and Providence Friars.

 High school career

 Abdur-Rahim was raised in the Short Hills section of Millburn, New Jersey.
 In his freshman season at Seton Hall Preparatory School in West Orange, New Jersey, Abdur-Rahim averaged 11.4 points and 4.2 rebounds per game and was named NJ.com Rookie of the Year.
 As a sophomore, he averaged 17.7 points and 9.2 rebounds and 2.6 assists per game, leading his team to a 24–3 record and earning All-State Third Team honors.
 For his junior season, he transferred to Blair Academy in Blairstown, New Jersey.
 Abdur-Rahim averaged 16.6 points, 7.1 rebounds and 2.4 assists per game as a junior, helping his team achieve a 28–3 record and win the Mid-Atlantic Prep League and the New Jersey Prep A state championship.
 He was named New Jersey Gatorade Player of the Year and to the All-State First Team.
 After the season, he had success with the New Jersey Playaz Club at the Nike Elite Youth Basketball League.
 Abdur-Rahim missed most of his senior season with a foot injury and averaged 31.5 points, five rebounds and four assists in his only two games.
 He was featured in an episode of Slam magazine's 'Day in the Life' YouTube series in late December 2019.
 Also, he was selected to play in the Jordan Brand Classic, which was canceled due to the COVID-19 pandemic.